Chart Color Schemes

 An assessment of population growth drivers in Pooraka - Cavan reveals an overall ranking slightly below national averages considering recent, and medium term trends

-AreaSearch's analysis indicates Pooraka - Cavan's population was approximately 8,376 as of November 2025.
-This figure represents an increase of 296 people, a rise of 3.7% since the 2021 Census, which recorded a population of 8,080.
-The change is inferred from ABS's estimated resident population of 8,371 in June 2024 and an additional 36 validated new addresses since the Census date.
-This results in a population density ratio of 1,118 persons per square kilometer, aligning with averages seen across locations assessed by AreaSearch.
-Overseas migration contributed approximately 67.6% of overall population gains during recent periods.
+Based on AreaSearch's analysis, Pooraka - Cavan's population is around 8,383 as of Feb 2026.
+This reflects an increase of 303 people (3.8%) since the 2021 Census, which reported a population of 8,080 people.
+The change is inferred from the estimated resident population of 8,371 from the ABS as of June 2024 and an additional 38 validated new addresses since the Census date.
+This level of population equates to a density ratio of 1,119 persons per square kilometer, which is relatively in line with averages seen across locations assessed by AreaSearch.
+Pooraka - Cavan's 3.8% growth since census positions it within 0.2 percentage points of the SA3 area (4.0%), demonstrating competitive growth fundamentals.
+Population growth for the area was primarily driven by overseas migration that contributed approximately 67.6% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, the SA State Government's Regional/LGA projections by age category are used, based on 2021 data released in 2023, with adjustments employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Moving forward with demographic trends, a population increase just below the median of statistical areas across the nation is expected.
-The area is projected to expand by 636 persons to reach 2041, based on the latest annual ERP population numbers, reflecting a gain of 7.5% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and for years post-2032, the SA State Government's Regional/LGA projections by age category, released in 2023 and based on 2021 data, are adopted with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Moving forward with demographic trends, a population increase just below the median of statistical areas across the nation is expected, with the area expected to expand by 636 persons to 2041 based on the latest annual ERP population numbers, reflecting recording a gain of 7.4% in total over the 17 years.

 Frequently Asked Questions - Population